nicolasochem/tzip/drafts/current/draft-consensus-key.md

 ### `consensus_key_drain_toggle` governance toggle

-The permissions granted to a consensus key have been subject to vigourous debate in the past.
+The permissions granted to a potential consensus key have been subject of vigourous debates in the past.

 The core argument against the existence of the `drain` operation is that it increases the security posture of the baker even further.
 Indeed, in the absence of the drain operation, a compromise of the consensus key does not put the unfrozen balance at risk.